NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

                     resolution=resolution)
 ```

-Now, we are ready to run the simulation.
+We are ready to run the simulation.
 We time step the fields until a time of 200:

 ```py
 sim.run(until=200)
 ```

 It should finish in less than a second.
-We can now analyze and visualize the fields with Python's [NumPy](http://www.numpy.org/) and [matplotlib](https://matplotlib.org/) libraries:
+We can analyze and visualize the fields with Python's [NumPy](http://www.numpy.org/) and [matplotlib](https://matplotlib.org/) libraries:

 ```py
 import numpy as np